mchobby/cansat-belgium/cansat-3d/README.md

 A la demande expresse de l'équipe DESANG de l'Institut St Michel à Bruxelles, ce mdèle 3D est maintenant enlevé des ressources du GitHub.

+On request of DESANG team of St Michel Institue of Bruxelles, this 3D model is removed from the GitHub!

 Dominique.